yoctoproject/poky/documentation/dev-manual/new-recipe.rst

 =========

-Your recipe needs to define variables related to the license under whith the software is distributed.
+Your recipe needs to define variables related to the license under which the software is distributed.
 See the :ref:`contributor-guide/recipe-style-guide:recipe license fields` section in the Contributor Guide for details.